theHostileNegotiator/KWBandage/PatchNotes.md

 	* Restored ability for it to be cloaked and defaulted parameters
 3. Damage values were inherited from Stealth Tank TW 1.09.
 Stealth Tank damage was reduced in KW 1.00.
 	* Reduced Damage of Rockets to match the current Stealth Tank values
+#### Specter
+1. Unit will rotate body to fire after deployed
+	* Remove requirement RotateToTargetWhenAiming
+2. Black Hand variant could not be cloaked with NOD Cloaking Field Support Power
+	* Restored ability for it to be cloaked and defaulted parameters
+3. Black Hand will randomly play NOD voice sounds referencing stealth.
+(This is due to inheriting NOD Specter and not removing sounds)
+	* Removed NOD variant sound
 #### Avatar
 1. Particle System when in REALLYDAMAGED mode was not shown when using Kane's Edition Skin
 	* Fixed Model Condition States